miracl/maas-sdk-dotnet-core2/README.md

 #### DVS flow

 DVS (designated verifier signature) scheme allows a client entity to sign a message/document (an important transaction) which could be verified only by the designated verifier.
 After the client (mobile) app generates the message, it sends it to the server (banking) which calls `MiraclClient.DvsCreateDocumentHash` method to create its hash using SHA256 hashing algorithm.
 Then the client app should create its signature and pass it to the server.
-The server has to create a `Signature` object and pass it to the `MiraclClient.DvsVerifySignature` method together with the epoch time (in seconds) of the signature creation (timestamp).
+The server has to create a `Signature` object and pass it to the `MiraclClient.DvsVerifySignatureAsync` method together with the epoch time (in seconds) of the signature creation (timestamp).
 The `MiraclClient` object retrieves the DVS Public Key from the MFA Platform where the DVS service runs and verifies the signature with it.
 The `Signature` object should have the following properties:
 - `Hash` - the hash of the signed document
 - `MpinId` - the M-Pin ID used to generate the signature
 - `U` - the random commitment generated by the user
 - `V` - the proof of the signature
 - `PublicKey` - the user public key used in the key-escrow less scheme.
 Only if key-escrow less scheme is supported.

+#### Identity Registration Verification flow

+ There are different methods for verification of an identity when registering it to the Platform
+ - standard email verification - the user enters the identity email, receives an email with a link to our Platform which, after a click, verifies the identity
+ - custom email verification - the user enters the identity email, receives an email with a link to the Relying Party app where could be a custom logic for identity verification
+ - full custom verification which supports two user notification types
+ 		- push - after the user has started the identity registration, the Platform sends a request to the Verification URL set by the customer in his/her Platform account settings where the identity is verified and activated for further PIN setup
+ 		- pull - after the user has started the identity registration, the Relying Party application sends a request to the Platform to know if a registration for this identity has started.
+If so, a custom logic for its validating could be applied before activating it and continuing to setup PIN

+ There are fields in the Platform customer settings for setting up the Verification Method, the New User Notification Type (if a Full Custom method is set) and one for the Verification URL (if a Full Custom Push verification method used).
+ The methods which the Relying Party application should use to facilitate these operations are as follows:
+ - `GetIdentityInfoAsync` - used to require identity information per its `hashMPinId` and `activateKey`
+ - `ActivateIdentityAsync` - activates the identity in the Platform and the user could continue its registration and setup a PIN
+ - `HandleNewIdentityPush` - validates the request from the Platform when Full Custom Verification with Push type used and return an `Identity` object
+ - `HandleNewIdentityPullAsync` - requests from the Platform if there is a started registration for the specified identity id and returns an `Identity` for it if so

 ## Samples

-Replace `CLIENT_ID` and `CLIENT_SECRET` in the `appsettings.json` file with your valid credential data from the MIRACL server or use the [recommended approach](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets) by Microsoft. `baseUri` (which is passed to the `MiraclClient.GetAuthorizationRequestUrlAsync` method in the first sample) should be the uri of your web application.
+Replace `CLIENT_ID`, `CLIENT_SECRET` and `CUSTOMER_ID` (if necessary) in the `appsettings.json` file with your valid credential data from the MIRACL server or use the [recommended approach](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets) by Microsoft. `baseUri` (which is passed to the `MiraclClient.GetAuthorizationRequestUrlAsync` method in the first sample) should be the uri of your web application.
 Note that the redirect uri, if not explicitly specified in the `MiraclOptions`, is constructed as `baseUri\login` (the default value of the `CallbackPath` property is `\login`) and it should be passed to the MIRACL server when requiring authentication credential.
+You have to setup the mpad.js url in the Views/Home/Index.cshtml too as explained in the [Authorization Flow section](https://github.com/miracl/maas-sdk-dotnet-core2/#authorization-flow).

 * `MiraclAuthenticationApp.Core2.0` demonstrates the usage of `MiraclClient` to authenticate to the MIRACL server

 * `MiraclExternalAuthenticationApp.Core2.0` demonstrates external authentication to the Miracl server.
 The login page has a `MIRACL` button which performs the authentication.
 Note that the application uses a database which should be migrated before used.
 In Visual Studio, you can use the Package Manager Console to apply pending migrations to the database by `PM> Update-Database`.
 Alternatively, you can apply pending migrations from a command prompt at your project directory by `> dotnet ef database update`.

+* `MiraclIdentityVerificationApp.Core2.0` demonstrates the verification flows of an [identity registration](https://github.com/miracl/maas-sdk-dotnet-core2/#identity-registration-verification-flow) described above

 ## Sample Endpoints
-The sample handles the following requests in order to serve as an authenticator for a mobile app:
+The `MiraclAuthenticationApp.Core2.0` sample handles the following requests in order to serve as an authenticator for a mobile app:
 * POST `/authzurl`
  This returns an http status of OK and data in the following json format:
 ```